How to Collect Host Objects¶

 For more host object data collection, refer to the help documentation DataKit Host Object Collector.

-In the TrueWatch workspace under "Infrastructure" - "Host", you can view the data information of each host in the current space within the last 24 hours through the host object list, including host names and tags, CPU usage rates, MEM usage rates, single-core CPU loads, etc.
+In the TrueWatch workspace under "Infrastructure" -> "Host", you can view detailed data information for each host within the last 24 hours through the Host Object List, including hostname and tags, CPU utilization, MEM utilization, single-core CPU load, etc.

-Clicking on the host name in the host object list will display the host details page where you can view detailed information about the host, such as hardware model, basic resource consumption, associated logs, processes, events, etc.
+Clicking on the hostname in the host object list will bring up the Host Details Page, where you can view detailed host information, such as hardware model, basic resource consumption, associated logs, processes, events, and more.

-For more host object analysis, refer to the help documentation Host.
+For further host object analysis, refer to the help documentation Host.

-To enable other data collectors related to the host, refer to Logs, Processes, Containers, Networks, Security Checks.
+To enable other related host data collectors, refer to Logs, Processes, Containers, Network, Security Checks.

 - Custom Built-in Views

-Custom built-in views can help you bind associated views to the host detail page, enabling linked data viewing.
-Based on your analysis needs, by selecting official system views or custom user views as built-in views, you can not only quickly expand the scope of host correlation analysis using official templates but also support editing new monitoring views.
+Custom built-in views can help you bind associated views to the host details page for linked data viewing.
+Based on your analytical needs, by selecting official system views or custom user views as built-in views, this feature not only facilitates the rapid expansion of host association analysis scope using official templates but also supports editing new monitoring views according to your requirements.

 -

-In the TrueWatch workspace under "Management" - "Built-in Views," select the system view "CPU Monitoring View."
+In the TrueWatch workspace, navigate to "Management" -> "Built-in Views" and select the system view "CPU Monitoring View".

 -

-Click "Edit" and choose objects with the field label: Test as the binding relationship.
+Click "Edit" and select the binding relationship with the field label: test.

 -

-- View this built-in view on the corresponding Explorer detail page.
+- View this built-in view on the corresponding viewer details page.

-For more configuration details, refer to Bind Built-in Views.
+For more configuration details, refer to Binding Built-in Views.

 Interactive Host Topology Map¶

-Achieving observability in a multi-host environment requires a topology map that clearly displays the operations and maintenance environment of the data center.
-On the "TrueWatch" dashboard, switching the viewer in the top-left corner of the page to "Host Topology Map" helps you visually query the size of host metric data, allowing you to quickly analyze the operational status of hosts under different systems, statuses, versions, regions, and custom tags.
+Creating monitorable multi-host environments requires a topology map that clearly displays the operational environment of the data center.
+On the "TrueWatch" dashboard, by switching the viewer in the upper left corner of the page to "Host Topology Map", you can visually query host metric data sizes and quickly analyze the operational status of hosts across different systems, statuses, versions, regions, and other custom tags.

-Learn more by referring to Host Topology Map.
+For more information, refer to Host Topology Map.

-.
-This characteristic can then be used to filter relevant host objects.
+in the host collector.
+These tags can be used to filter out related host objects.

 Custom Labels¶